pepes97/Semantic-Typing-Of-Events/README.md

 `type_model` is the model of BART, you can to choose between `base` or `large`.

-`batch_size` is size of the batch, default is 4
+`batch_size` is size of the batch, default is 2

-`only_test` is the boolean for only testing the model
+`only_test` is the boolean for only testing the model, default is False

-`max_len` is max length of sentences in generation phase, default is 175
+`max_len` used to distinguish between with and without glosses, default is 20 refers to without glosses and 175 is with glosses